Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Results and discussion

-In Fig.\ \ref{fig2}(b), we plot the temperatures $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$, as a function of $P_{pl}$, determined from the reported temperature dependence of gap distribution reported by Gomes $et$ $al$.\cite{gom07} It is clearly seen that $T_{100\%}$ and $T_{50\%}$ correspond to $T_{lp}^*$ and $T_{up}^*$, respectively.
+In Fig.\ \ref{fig2}(b), we plot the temperatures $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$, as a function of $P_{pl}$, determined from the temperature dependence of gap distribution reported by Gomes $et$ $al$. \cite{gom07}.
+It is clearly seen that $T_{100\%}$ and $T_{50\%}$ correspond to $T_{lp}^*$ and $T_{up}^*$, respectively.
 At the slightly overdoped regime, $T_{hump}^*$ is associated with the onset temperature, the $T_{0\%}$, of the INSEG.
-In Fig.\ \ref{fig2}(c) with an error band defined by 2$E^*/k_BT^*$ = 7 $\pm$ 1, we plot the energies $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, extracted from the gap distribution measured at 100 K, 90 K, 80 K and 60 K by various groups.\cite{gom07,mat03,kas09} Note that in order to extract the corresponding energies for 0\%, 50\% and 100\% coverage of the CuO$_2$ planes, we have to use the gap map that has completely covered the CuO$_2$ plane since in order to determine 50\% coverage, we first need to know the 100\% coverage.
+In Fig.\ \ref{fig2}(c) with an error band defined by 2$E^*/k_BT^*$ = 7 $\pm$ 1, we plot the energies, $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, extracted from the gap distribution measured at 100 K, 90 K, 80 K and 60 K by two groups \cite{gom07,mat03}.
+Note that in order to extract the corresponding energies for 0\%, 50\% and 100\% coverage of the CuO$_2$ planes, we have to use the gap map that has completely covered the CuO$_2$ planes since in order to determine 50\% coverage, we first need to know the 100\% coverage.
 Therefore, all the subsequent gap distribution data we analyzed are collected below $T_{100\%}$ = $T_{lp}^*$.
 It is clearly seen that, from the underdoped regime to the slightly overdoped regime, $E_{100\%}$ and $E_{50\%}$ correspond to $E_{lp}^*$ and $E_{up}^*$, respectively.
 At the slightly overdoped regime, $E_{0\%}$ lies on $E_{hump}^*$.
-Here is one of the most important conclusions of this paper, namely, in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, we found that the temperature and doping dependent coverage of CuO$_2$ plane by INSEG is intrinsically connected to the electronic phase diagram shown in Fig.\ \ref{fig1} where 50\% and 100\% coverages correspond to upper and lower pseudogap, respectively.
+Here is one of the most important conclusions of this paper, namely, in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, we found that the temperature and doping dependent coverage of CuO$_2$ planes by INSEG is intrinsically connected to the electronic phase diagram shown in Fig.\ \ref{fig1} where 50\% and 100\% coverages correspond to upper and lower pseudogaps, respectively.
+Since the upper and lower pseudogaps are pure 2D properties \cite{hon04}, the quantitative connection between the INSEG state coverage to both pseudogap states over wide doping ranges strongly suggests that the INSEG state is also a 2D property.